labgem/microscope-user-doc/docs/content/userpanel/genesbasket.rst

 * **Item #6.
 FASTA tool:**

-	Export the Nucleic or Proteic content of a gene cart in FASTA format.
+	Export the Nucleic or Protein sequences of the Genomic Objects contained in a gene cart in FASTA format.

 * **Item #7.
 JalView tool:**